twisted/pydoctor/docs/source/faq.rst

 recognise interfaces and classes which implement such interfaces.

 Pydoctor can be integrated to your Sphinx prose documentation seemlesly to replace the hazardous ``sphinx-autodoc`` extension.
-Yep!
-It's all figured out, this very documentaion uses this feature.

 What does the output look like?
 -------------------------------